Umoja (B.E.E. Academy)

 2. Be committed to the goals, objectives and mission of the Umoja program.

-3. Complete an Umoja program application.
+3. Complete Umoja program interest form.

 4. If applicable, take designated courses in our Umoja Learning Community.